vivrichards600/friendlytester.github.io/pages/java/intellij/debugging.md

 var richardsCar = new Car();
 var numberOfDoors = richardsCar.getNumberOfDoors();
 ```
-If we were to add a breakpoint to the second line of our test, and ran the test in debug, if we pressed 'step into' IntelliJ would take us to the Car class and into our method.
+If we were to add a breakpoint to the second line of our test, and ran the test in debug mode, if we pressed 'step into' IntelliJ would take us to the Car class and into our method.

-As mentioned, you'll spend a lot of time debugging, so it's worth exploring and practicing with different programs.
+As mentioned, you'll spend a lot of time debugging, so it's worth exploring and practising with different programs.
 You all likely have access to someone who can tell you a lot about debugging, they're called Developers!

 ### [Next Lesson &#10132;](../lessons/intellisense)